teableio/teable/README.md

 Expand infinite possibilities

 - Backend-less programming capability based on React
-- Customize your own application with extremely low cost.
+- Customize your own application with extremely low cost
 - Extremely easy-to-use script extensions mode

 ### 🤖 Automation

-Empower data-driven workflows effortlessly and seamlessly.
+Empower data-driven workflows effortlessly and seamlessly

 - Design your workflow with AI or Visual programming
 - Super easy retrieve data from table

 ### 👨‍💻 Full-featured SQL Support

-Seamless integration with the software you are familiar with.
+Seamless integration with the software you are familiar with

 - BI tools like Metabase PowerBi...
 - No-code tools like appsmith...